MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-recurring-invoicing.md

 However, this is only available in Norway.
 Validity period can be defined on the recurring group level.

-For more information, see [Recurring Orders (Norway)](/localfunctionality/norway/recurring-orders.md).
+For more information, see [Recurring Orders](LocalFunctionality/Norway/recurring-orders.md).

 ### <a name="recurring-revenue-and-subscription-billing-by-other-providers"></a>Recurring revenue and subscription billing by other providers

 At [AppSource.microsoft.com](https://appsource.microsoft.com/), you can get extensions for Business Central.
 Some extensions are provided by Microsoft, and other extensions are provided by other companies.
 The list of the extensions by other companies grows each month.
-So keep an eye out for [AppSource.microsoft.com](https://appsource.microsoft.com/marketplace/apps?product=dynamics-365%3Bdynamics-365-business-central&page=1) and get apps to help you in your work in Business Central.
+So keep an eye out for [AppSource.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2081646) and get apps to help you in your work in Business Central.

 ## <a name="see-also"></a>See also